About this article

 Impaired movement

 Changes in walking or posture can be early physical signs of Alzheimer’s.
 Brain damage slows or interrupts the signals that control muscle movement.
+According to the Alzheimer’s Society, movement and coordination problems affect the majority of people with Alzheimer’s as the condition progresses.

-Your loved one might take shorter steps, drift to one side, or walk more slowly.
+A person might take shorter steps, drift to one side, or walk more slowly.
 Over time, they may shuffle, drag their feet, or need help standing and walking safely.

 Balance and coordination problems